zane047/zane047.github.io/docs/08-API/API.md

 - does not send data longer than the allowed packet size

 ### Sender Behavior
-The sender should:
-1. read the current temperature sensor value
+- read the current temperature sensor value
-2. retrieve the most recently stored JT data
+- retrieve the most recently stored JT data
-3. build a valid outgoing message packet
+- build a valid outgoing message packet
-4. send the combined data message to Abriana
+- send the combined data message to Abriana
-5. repeat at a controlled rate
+- repeat at a controlled rate

 ---